louiechristie/weather-winton/README.md

 Set up environment variables:

-- GATSBY_SITE_URL - url of client website for social sharing using Open Graph
+- SITE_URL - url of client website for social sharing using Open Graph
-- GATSBY_API_URL - url of the api
+- API_URL - url of the api

 ## Getting started